shader-slang/spec/declarations.md

 \SubSubSection{Global Constants}{const}

-A variable declared at global scope and marked with \kw{static} and \kw{const} is a \SpecDefine{global constant}.
+A variable declared at global scope and marked with `static` and \code{const} is a <dfn>global constant</dfn>.

 A global constant must have an initial-value clause, and the initial-value expression must be a compile-time constant expression.

-\begin{Incomplete}
-Need a sectin to define what a "compile-time constant expression" is.
+Issue: Need a section to define what a "compile-time constant expression" is.
-\end{Incomplete}

 \SubSubSection{Static Global Variables}{global.static}

-A variable declared at global scope and marked with \kw{static} but not with \kw{const} is a \SpecDefine{static global variable}.
+A variable declared at global scope and marked with `static` but not with \code{const} is a <dfn>static global variable</dfn>.

 A static global variable provides storage for each invocation executing an entry point.
 Writes to a static global variable from one invocation do not affect the value seen by other invocations.

-\begin{Note}
-The semantics of static global variable are similar to a "thread-local" variable in other programming models.
+Note: The semantics of static global variable are similar to a "thread-local" variable in other programming models.
-\end{Note}

 A static global variable may include an initial-value expression; if an initial-value expression is included it is guaranteed to be evaluated and assigned to the variable before any other expression that references the variable is evaluated.
 If a thread attempts to read from a static global variable during the evaluation of the initial-value expression for that variable, a runtime error is raised.

 There is no guarantee that the initial-value expression for a static global variable is evaluated before entry point execution begins, or even that the initial-value expression is evaluated at all (in cases where the variable might not be referenced at runtime).

-\begin{Note}
-The above rules mean that an implementation may perform dead code elimination on static global variables, and may choose between eager and lazy initialization of those variables at its discretion.
+Note: The above rules mean that an implementation may perform dead code elimination on static global variables, and may choose between eager and lazy initialization of those variables at its discretion.
-\end{Note}

 \SubSubSection{Global Shader Parameters}{global.param}

-A variable declared at global scope and not marked with \kw{static} is a \SpecDef{global shader parameter}.
+A variable declared at global scope and not marked with `static` is a <dfn>global shader parameter</dfn>.

 Global shader parameters are used to pass arguments from application code into invocations of an entry point.
 The mechanisms for parameter passing are specific to each target platform.

 A global shader parameter may include an initial-value expression, but such an expression does not affect the semantics of the compiled program.

-\begin{Note}
-An implementation may choose to provide ways to query the initial-value expression of a global shader parameter, or to evaluate it to a value.
+Note: An implementation may choose to provide ways to query the initial-value expression of a global shader parameter, or to evaluate it to a value.
 Host applications may use such capabilities to establish a default value for global shader parameters.
-\end{Note}

 ### Variables at Function Scope ### {#decl.var.func}

-Variables declared at \emph{function scope} (in the body of a function, initializer, subscript acessor, etc.) may be either a function-scope constant, function-scope static variable, or a local variable.
+Variables declared at <dfn>function scope</dfn> (in the body of a function, initializer, subscript acessor, etc.) may be either a function-scope constant, function-scope static variable, or a local variable.

 \SubSubSection{Function-Scope Constants}{const}

-A variable declared at function scope and marked with both \kw{static} and \kw{const} is a \SpecDef{function-scope constant}.
+A variable declared at function scope and marked with both `static` and \code{const} is a <dfn>function-scope constant</dfn>.
 Semantically, a function-scope constant behaves like a global constant except that its name is only bound in the local scope.

 \SubSubSection{Function-Scope Static Variables}{static}

-A variable declared at function scope and marked with \kw{static} (but not \kw{const}) is a \SpecDef{function-scope static variable}.
+A variable declared at function scope and marked with `static` (but not \code{const}) is a <dfn>function-scope static variable</dfn>.
 Semantically, a function-scope static variable behaves like a global static variable except that its name is only visible in the local scope.

 The initial-value expression for a function-scope static variable may refer to non-static variables in the body of the function.